Taniquetil Montes

 The Taniquetil Montes are a mountain range on Titan, the largest moon of the planet Saturn.
 The range is located near Titan's equator, between 2° and 4° south, and 211° and 214° west.
 It is located within the Adiri region, just west of the landing site of the Huygens probe.

 The Taniquetil Montes are named after Taniquetil, a mountain in the Undying Lands in J. R. R. Tolkien's fictional universe.
-The name follows a convention that Titanean mountains are named after mountains in Tolkien's work.
+The name follows a convention that Titanian mountains are named after mountains in Tolkien's work.
 It was formally announced on November 13, 2012.